kumarpriyanshu81/recon-platform/README.md

 ## Screenshots

-> Add terminal captures to `docs/screenshots/` to populate this section.
+> Terminal captures to `docs/screenshots/` to populate this section.

 | Capture | Description |
 |---|---|